-Do you know that there is a very thin line between true love and emotional dependency, and how people sometimes confuse one with the other?
+There’s a thin line between true love and emotional dependency, and sometimes people confuse one with the other.
+Learn the differences below!

 1. Do You Focus On Giving Or Getting?